-We are no longer accepting applications for this course.
-If you are interested in applying for the next course, please register here for our Interested List.
+The Certificate in Charity Law, Trusteeship and Governance will be running again in 2019 with a start date to be announced shortly. if you would like to receive an information email on the course when applications open please register here.
 We would be happy to contact you when applications open for the next offering of this course.
 We look forward to welcoming you to study with the Diploma Centre.

 This course represents a collaboration between the Law Society of Ireland and The Wheel, a national organisation that represents and supports community, voluntary and charitable organisations in Ireland.
 The course provides practitioners and those working in the charity, community, and voluntary sectors with an overview of the law and best practice in the relevant areas.
 The sector has faced many challenges in recent times, and public trust needs to be restored.
 The establishment of the Charities Regulator, increasing regulatory & funding requirements and developments on the horizon in terms of funding and competitive tendering herald changes that need to be taken on board to shape the future of this sector in Ireland.
 The course has a very practical emphasis and will equip participants with the necessary knowledge and skills to maintain integrity and uphold standards.